micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 presence should be tested; `INCLUDE`/`EXCLUDE` should surround large blocks of code definitions/declarations implementing various features;
-- definitions with values; are more flexible, since they can have different defaults, and are prefered to definitions without values, which, when not present, default to false; should be used in expressions of the given type; to avoid misunderstandings, parenthesis are recommended; action properties must start with a verb;
+- definitions with values; are more flexible, since they can have different defaults, and are preferred to definitions without values, which, when not present, default to false; should be used in expressions of the given type; to avoid misunderstandings, parenthesis are recommended; action properties must start with a verb;